uestc-maddog/Flir_Camera/Flir Doc/manual.md

 <div id='id-section2'/>
 ## 2 USER MANUAL
-The `product` is designed to be easy to use and friendly to user.
+The Viper Camera is designed to be easy to use and friendly to user.
+Connect the device to USB power socket before first use to fully charge and activate the device.

 All the configurations is saved and will remain after power cycle.

 <div id='id-section21'/>
 ### 2.1 POWER ON/OFF